Kunming Lake

 Kunming Lake (昆明湖 (Kūnmíng Hú)) is the central lake on the grounds of the Summer Palace in Haidian District, Beijing, China.
 Together with the Longevity Hill, Kunming Lake forms the key landscape features of the Summer Palace gardens.

 With an area of 2.2 km2, Kunming Lake covers approximately three-quarters of the Summer Palace grounds.
 It is quite shallow, with an average depth of only 1.5 m.

-Kunming Lake takes up about 75% of the park and contains many famous small islands and bridges, becoming one of the top popular sites in the Summer Palace.
+Kunming Lake takes up about 75% of the park and contains many famous small islands and bridges, making it one of the top popular sites in the Summer Palace.

 History

 Kunming Lake is a manmade lake whose predecessors were called Wengshan (Jar Hill) Pond and Xihu Lake.
 They were reservoirs which had been used as sources of water both for the city and irrigation of fields over a period of 3,500 years.
 Guo Shoujing, a famous astronomer and engineer in his time, developed it into a reservoir for the capital of the Yuan Dynasty in 1291.
 The conversion of the area into an imperial garden was commissioned by the Qianlong Emperor with the work being carried out between 1750 and 1764.
 In the course of creating the gardens, the lake area was extended by a workforce of almost 10,000 laborers.

 In the year 1990 and 1991, the Beijing Municipal Government undertook the first dredging of the lake in 240 years.
 A total of 652600 m3 of sludge were removed in the work.
 205 Japanese bombs dropped during the Sino-Japanese War were also found.